 To be eligible for the Rent Guarantor scheme, students must:

 a) not currently be in debt (either academic or non-academic) to the University;

 b) must be in satisfactory academic standing with the University;

-c) be enrolled on a full-time programme for the duration of the guarantor agreement (and not in a writing-up period);
+c) be enrolled on a full-time programme (undergraduate or postgraduate taught) for the duration of the guarantor agreement (and not in a writing-up period or research);

 d) must be able to demonstrate ability to pay their rent, either by: